Buffalo grass

 - Is Buffalo grass good for the Colorado Front Range?

-- Yes.
-Buffalo grass is included in the Front Range Plant Finder as a groundcover suited to Colorado's Front Range.
+- Yes, Buffalo grass is a well-suited groundcover for Colorado's Front Range.

 - How big does Buffalo grass get?